zsh28/gill/packages/react/README.md

 ## Overview

-Welcome to `gill-react`, a React hooks library for easily interacting with the [Solana](http://solana.com/) blockchain.
+Welcome to `@gillsdk/react`, a React hooks library for easily interacting with the [Solana](http://solana.com/) blockchain.

-> Notice: `gill-react` is in active development.
-All APIs are subject to change until reaching the first major version
+> Notice: `@gillsdk/react` is in active development.
+All APIs are subject to change until reaching the first major
-> (v1.0.0).
+> version (v1.0.0).

 This React hooks library is built on top of two core libraries: